 I thought that if my hypothesis were true, then history would show equally atrocious events perpetrated by atheists.
 So a couple years back I decided to bone up on my history.

 It turns out that equally horrible crimes against humanity have been committed by strictly atheist regimes including the Soviet Union and the People’s Republic of China.
-China is a particularly strong example, because in their (re)conquest of Tibet they specifically used atheism as a rallying cry.
+China is a particularly strong example, because their (re)conquest of Tibet had an explicitly atheist objective.
 The Tibetans were “superstitious” and that apparently justified execution without trial of monks, destruction of cultural centers and artwork, and the wholesale massacre of human beings.

 I admit my examples of atheist atrocities are limited to communist regimes, which could be called a weakness of my argument.
 I view it as a statistical necessity.
 There just haven’t been any strong pro-atheist regimes except communists—yet.
 As time goes on and the strength of atheism grows, I have every confidence (shudder) that we’ll see equal horrors at the hands of atheist ideologues of other stripes.

 For the past year or so I’ve used this fact repeatedly when talking about religion and atheism.
-I’ve cited the atrocities of the Soviets and Chinese as an example of atheist atrocities, and I could probably add the acts of Vietnamese and Korean regimes too if I took the time to do the research.
+I’ve cited the atrocities of the Soviets and Chinese as an example of atheist atrocities, and I could probably add the acts of Vietnamese and Korean regimes as well.

 In the last two months something interesting started to happen.